 How is this the case?

-Well, with Square, you’ll have the option to process payments through both hardware—the magstripe reader—and software—the Square Point of Sale app—that are completely free.
+Well, with Square, you’ll have the option to process payments through both hardware—the magstripe reader—and software—the Square Point of Sale app.
 If you opt for the free hardware and software, the only cost you’ll incur as you run payments through Square will be the payment processing fees of 2.75% of each transaction.
 Additionally, if you need payment processing on your website or mobile app, you can utilize the Square Payments platform for a flat fee of 2.9% plus $0.30 per transaction.

 Certainly, the fees that you’ll incur through Square will be much more transparent than Authorize.Net fees.
 Plus, with no monthly fee involved for the free versions of Square hardware and software, your business will be doing some serious saving as it runs transactions.